 The Preakness – with its pressure and noise and crowds and attention and $1.5 million purse as the second jewel of racing’s Triple Crown – is 10 days away.
 Owned by Greg and Caroline Bentley, Alwaysmining could become the first Maryland-bred to win the historic race since Deputed Testamony in 1983.

-But Wednesday he’s just a horse, who made my day.
+But Wednesday he’s just a horse, who makes my day.